linux-lock/bpflock/doc/hardware-additions.md

 ### 1.1 Introduction

-`usbban` - Implements restrictions to lock-down USB devices.
+`usblock` - Implements restrictions to lock-down USB devices.
 When connecting a USB device it will be shown on the system but not authorized to be used, this allows to **restrict** some bad USB and poisontap attacks that emulate an Ethernet device over USB to hijack network traffic.

-`usbban` supports blocking new USB devices at runtime without changing your machine configuration.
+`usblock` supports blocking new USB devices at runtime without changing your machine configuration.

 This is particulary useful if you do not trust the USB ports of your IoT